jandelgado/rabtap/README.md

 * `$ echo hello | rabtap pub --exchange amq.fanout` - publish "hello" to
   exchange amqp.fanout
 * `echo "hello" | rabtap pub --exchange amq.header --header KEY=VAL --header X=Y` -
-  publish hello to exchange amq.header use set message headers.
+  publish `hello` to exchange `amq.header` and set given message headers
 * `$ rabtap pub messages.json --format=json`  - messages are read from file
   `messages.json` in [rabtap JSON format](#json-message-format).
 Target
   exchange and routing keys are read from the messages meta data.
 The `messages.json` file can contain multiple JSON documents as it is treated as a JSON stream.
 Rabtap will honor the `XRabtapReceived` timestamps of the messages and by default will delay the messages as they were recorded.
-This behaviour can be overridden by the `--delay` and `--speed` options.
+This behaviour can be overridden by the `--delay` and `--speed` options
 * `$ rabtap pub --exchange amq.direct -r myKey --format=json messages.json --delay=0s` - as
-  before, but publish messages always to exchange `amq.direct` with routing key `myKey` and without any delays.
+  before, but publish messages always to exchange `amq.direct` with routing key `myKey` and without any delays
 * `$ rabtap pub --exchange amq.direct -r myKey --format=raw somedir --delay=0s` - as
-  before, but assuming that `somedir` is a directory, the messages are read from message files previously recorded to this directory and replayed in the order they were recorded.
+  before, but assuming that `somedir` is a directory, the messages are read from message files previously recorded to this directory and replayed in the order they were recorded

 #### Poor mans shovel